Har (Blake): Blake's mythology

 Both Har and the Vales of Har feature in Blake's subsequent prophetic work.
 The Vales of Har are mentioned in The Book of Thel (1790), and it is in the Vales where lives Thel herself.
 Throughout the poem they are represented as a place of purity and innocence; "I walk through the vales of Har. and smell the sweetest flowers" (3:18).
 At the end of the poem, when Thel is shown the world of experience outside the Vales, she panics and flees back to the safety of her home; "The Virgin started from her seat, & with a shriek./Fled back unhinderd till she came into the vales of Har" (6:21-22).

 In the Africa section The Song of Los (1795), which is set chronologically before Tiriel, Har and Heva flee into the wilderness, after their family rebel against them:

-Damon refers to this transformation as turning them into "serpents of materialism," which he relates back to their role in Tiriel.
+Damon refers to this transformation as turning them into "serpents of materialism," which he relates to their role in Tiriel.

 Har and Ijim are also briefly mentioned in Vala, or The Four Zoas (1796-1803), where Har is the sixteenth son of Los and Enitharmon, and Ijim the eighteenth.
 Har's immediate father is Satan, representative of self-love in Blake, and his children are Ijim and Ochim (The Four Zoas, VIII:360).